prime-optimal/pysmashgg/README.md

 - Interactive selection option

 For tournament results:
 1. Tournament information:
    - Name and direct URL to tournament page
    - Location (city, state or "Online")
    - Date range
    - Number of entrants
    - Tournament organizer name and ID
 2. List of events in the tournament
 3. Top 8 results for each event, including:
    - Player placement and name
    - Twitter handle (with @ symbol)
    - Twitch username
    - Total participant count

-## Export Formats

-Results can be exported in three formats:
+For player results:

-1. JSON:
+1. Player information:
+   - Gamer tag and prefix
+   - Player ID
-   - Structured data format
+   - Location
+2. Recent tournament placements:
-   - Includes all event results
+   - Tournament name and event
-   - Ideal for programmatic use

-2. CSV:
-   - Comma-separated values
-   - Easy to import into spreadsheets
-   - One row per player placement

-3. TXT:
+   - Placement (with medals for top 3: 🥇, 🥈, 🥉)
+   - Number of entrants
-   - Plain text format
+   - Date
-   - Human-readable
+   - Online/Offline indicator
-   - Formatted similar to console output

-## Contributing

-Feel free to open issues or submit pull requests if you have suggestions for improvements or encounter any bugs.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.